MathematicGuy/RemoteObsidian/Project Skin/LOL.md

 8) Baron before inhibitors
 > Riot make the game with the intention you have to take baron first before pushing.
 + ?
 You can either kill Baron or use it as Bait.

+# Tempo
+> The time you go farm golds and recall.

+If you can time your movements you can stay ahead your enemy.
+Or predict your enemy movement by predict their tempo to ambush them.

++ ?
+You only stay ahead because you have more Stuff not more money.

+### Attacking Tempo
+If I can know the enemy movement and kill it, where can I kill it again.

+If the enemy Jungle kill Dragon, can I steal their Jungle Buff and monsters.
+(This is map awareness)

+### Defending Tempo
+Questions to asked:
++ If I kill this things, would that thing be stoled or would I lose that.
+If I do this what will happened.